CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/N/Implementation notes for the block SYS.3.4 Mobile data carrier.md

 #### SYS.3.4.M10 Disk Encryption (C)

 Confidential information can be encrypted in various ways and thus protected against unauthorized access.
 For example, the entire volume, a single partition or just a single file can be encrypted.
 From a security point of view, it is better to encrypt the entire data carrier, since then less user intervention is required and all data is protected against unauthorized access.
 If only individual files or file containers are encrypted, there is a risk of inadvertently removing sensitive data in unencrypted areas of the hard disk.
 In addition, the user must explicitly start an encryption program for this purpose.
 Disk encryption can be implemented with software, but also with hardware support.
 Software solutions are z.
 For example, BitLocker from Microsoft or the open source program VeraCrypt.
-Mobile data carriers, such as USB sticks, should always be completely encrypted whenever possible, even if they are occasionally used for confidential information.
+Mobile data carriers, such as USB sticks, should always be fully encrypted whenever possible, even if they are occasionally used for confidential information.

 The key feature of an encryption method is the quality of the algorithm and the key selection.
 One recognized algorithm that is sufficient for normal protection needs is the Triple DES, which is based on the Data Encryption Standard (DES).
 This is easy to program, especially since the source code is printed in many textbooks in the C programming language.
 Another recognized algorithm is the Advanced Encryption Standard (AES).